 How to make non-toxic homemade cleaner is the name of new project.
 A look at some of the cleaning products in our cupboards and on the market reveals that several of the labels recommend calling a poison control center if swallowed!

 Two motivating factors in our big box detox theme and philosophy are to be environmentally friendly, saving money with homemade products and non toxic living.
 That fits perfectly with the new project.

 I am going to make my own homemade all-purpose cleaner.

-I found several recipes for homemade cleaners on the internet that varied in ingredients and quantities.
+I found several recipes on the web that could be suitable for my project.
 So I cross referenced those recipes with ingredients we already had in our house.
 A few of them called for Borax.

-Big Box Detox Homemade All-Purpose Cleaner Recipe:
+Big box detox Homemade All-Purpose Cleaner Recipe:

 - 1 teaspoon liquid dish soap

 First I combined the liquid dish soap, baking soda and water in an empty spray bottle.
 I added the vinegar after the baking soda was already diluted by water to avoid a reaction.